loyada/typedpy/docs/structures.rst

 | However, here are some guidelines:

 #.
-Before version 1.5 you have to use Array
+Before version 1.35 you have to use Array
 #.
 Version 2.0 allows to use list, typing.List.
 They are converted automatically to a Typedpy :class:`Array`, thus enjoying other features of Typepy automatically.
 #.
 After version 2.0 Typepy also supports implicit conversion of any class to a Typedpy field, thus you can use Field[list].
 The disadvantage of this style is that Typedpy knows nothing about the field except its type, so serialization is done only on a best effort basis, pickling and JSON schema mapping is unsupported for any Structure with implicit mapping.
 Typedpy offers API to explicitly create Typedpy Field types that correspond to non-Typedpy classes, and if you don't mind the extra code, it is more flexible.
 #.
 Wherever you can, prefer to use the Typedpy classes.
-They provide the reachest API support and are the most rigorously tested.
+They provide the richest API support and are the most rigorously tested.